BlueDiablos/EOthello/README.md

 - All cells will have a clickable event, during this event have early exit conditions for cells that have elements or cells that are not valid selections at the moment
 - If the cell is valid, starting at the given row and column search the grid in each direction for pieces that should be flipped
 - Ensure there are good early exit conditions to avoid wasting compute
+- have some kind of event/hook (useEffect) to check for game ending/winning conditions when a rerender is triggered
+- display the winner and allow the next user action to reset the board

 ### Some Ideas